-In all steas used for outdoor recreational activities, outdoor lighting shall be approved as part of Sile Plan Roview.
+1. In all areas used for outdoor recreational activities, outdoor lighting shall be approved as part of Site Plan Review.
 Among other considerations, such review shall be conducted to ensure that such lighting does not unreasonably impact upon surrounding uses.

-2. No ground mounted exterior lighting shall be permitted to like institute optimized to like institute (3) stories or forty-six (46) feat which over is less.
+2. No ground mounted exterior lighting shall be permitted to illuminate exterior building walls above the first three (3) stories or forty-six (46) feet whichever is less.
 Exterior building illumination shall be approved as part of Site Plan Review.
-Among other considerations, such review shall be conducted to ensure that such lighting does not unceasonably impact upon surrounding pass.
+Among other considerations, such review shall be conducted to ensure that such lighting does not unreasonably impact upon surrounding uses.

-3. All free standing exterior lighting and any supporting standards or bases shall not exceed a height of twenty (20) feet for property fronting Telegraph Road and for any building façada that faces Telegraph Road in Tier A. Exterior wall light fixtures may exceed the height of twenty (20) feet for property fronting Telegraph Road and for any building façade that faces Telegraph Road in Tier A when:
+3. All free standing exterior lighting and any supporting standards or bases shall not exceed a height of twenty (20) feet for property fronting Telegraph Road and for any building façade that faces Telegraph Road in Tier A. Exterior wall light fixtures may exceed the height of twenty (20) feet for property fronting Telegraph Road and for any building façade that faces Telegraph Road in Tier A when:

-- the light source is completely shielded to only ellow illumination of the building wall; and - said lighting does not exceed a height of three (3) stories or fortysix (46) feet, whichever is less.
+- a. the light source is completely shielded to only allow illumination of the building wall; and - b. said lighting does not exceed a height of three (3) stories or fortysix (46) feet, whichever is less.

-4: Lighting poles and standards on parking structure roofs are permitted at a height not to exceed twolve (12) feet when setback at least twenty (20) feet from the sides of the building and whose lights shall be shielded in a manner so as to illuminate only the roof parking area.
+4: Lighting poles and standards on parking structure roofs are permitted at a height not to exceed twelve (12) feet when setback at least twenty (20) feet from the sides of the building and whose lights shall be shielded in a manner so as to illuminate only the roof parking area.

-5. Any lighting provided for strict compliance with PAA requirements is exempt from this section.
+5. Any lighting provided for strict compliance with FAA requirements is exempt from this section.